 Relief from foot pain caused by high heels

 If you’re looking for relief, we’ve gathered these 5 tips to help keep your feet happy:

 - Wear lower heels.
-The pain from high heels is caused from abnormal distribution of weight which can lead to hammer-toes, bunions and blisters.
+It might seem like a no-brainer, but lower heels will give your feet a break from the pain of high heels.
+The pain from high heels is caused from abnormal distribution of weight and can lead to hammer toes, bunions and blisters.

 - Limit the time and amount of walking you do in heels.

 - Always get your feet measured before buying a new pair of heels.
 The ligaments in your feet stretch over time, affecting the length and width of your feet, and there’s nothing more painful than heels that don’t fit right!

 - Don’t forget the flats.
 You don’t have to wear high heels every day, and there are some comfortable and professional flats to choose from.

 If you are currently experiencing pain in your feet, here are some options to help relieve the pain.
 If you are having serious problems and these tips don’t help, visit your primary care physician!

 Hammer toes: Apply a toe pad over the middle joint of the toe that is poking out and wear shoes that will not aggravate the affected toe.

 Foot misalignments: Insert a rubber pad in the shoe below the misaligned bone.
 Take acetaminophen or ibuprofen for pain.